 In 1988 the Joseph Rowntree Memorial Trust was renamed the Joseph Rowntree Foundation (JRF) and moved to the Homestead in York.

 The Joseph Rowntree Foundation today

-Lewis Waddilove, One man’s vision: The story of the Joseph Rowntree Village Trust (Allen and Unwin, 1954)
+The Joseph Rowntree Housing Trust (author), One Man’s Vision: The Story of the Joseph Rowntree Village Trust (Allen and Unwin, 1954)